camunda/camunda-docs/docs/self-managed/setup/guides/connect-to-an-oidc-provider.md

   - Client ID
   - Client secrets
   - Audience
-- A [claim name and value](../../concepts/mapping-rules.md) to use for the initial access
+- A [claim name and value](../../concepts/mapping-rules.md) to use for initial access

 :::note
 The steps below are a general approach for the Camunda components; it is important you reference the [component-specific